Search Menu

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-• Pet stairs: If your senior dog has good balance and is still relatively agile, stairs are a good choice.
-Choose a style with deep steps and an anti-skid surface, like carpet or textured rubber.
+• Pet stairs: If your senior dog still has good balance and is relatively agile, but has trouble jumping on or off your bed or couch, a set of pet stairs can help.
+Choose a style with deep steps and an anti-skid surface, like carpet or textured rubber, and be sure it’s rated for your dog’s weight.
 Rounded edges on the treads are also helpful.
+They come in a range of sizes, from a single step for a low couch to several steps for bed height.

-• Dog ramp: For dogs that can no longer master stairs, try a ramp.
+• Dog ramps: For dogs that can no longer master stairs, or who need help getting into or out of the car, you can use a ramp.
 Look for a gentle slope and non-slip surface.
 Read the product specifications to make sure the ramp will support your dog’s weight.
-If you plan to use the ramp or pet stairs in different parts of the house and for travel, look for something lightweight enough to move easily.
-Fold-up models are even more portable.
+If you plan to use the dog ramp for travel, look for something lightweight enough to move easily.
+Some dog ramps for the house are made to look like furniture and will blend right into your decor.

-• Dog strollers: Your older dog can still enjoy a brisk walk—with you doing the walking and him doing the riding.
-Strollers come in both 3-wheel and 4-wheel styles.
-Three-wheel models tend to sit higher and be easily maneuvered.
-This is a good choice if you like to run or jog with your dog.
+• Dog strollers: Your older dog can still enjoy a brisk walk—with you doing the walking!
+Dog strollers come in both 3-wheel and 4-wheel styles.
+Three-wheel dog stroller models tend to sit higher and be easily maneuvered, and are a good choice if you like to run or jog with your dog.
 Because the dog sits so high in the stroller, this style is better for smaller dogs.
-Four-wheel strollers are more stable and are a good choice for everyday walks.
+Four-wheel dog strollers are more stable and are a good choice for everyday walks.
 They also have a lower profile and therefore, a lower center of gravity, making them suitable for larger dogs.

-Older dogs benefit from beds and crate pads that are easy on achy muscles and stiff joints.
+Senior dogs benefit from orthopedic dog beds and orthopedic crate pads that are easy on achy muscles and stiff joints.
 Look for products made of a thick solid piece of polyurethane foam or of memory foam.
 High-quality, thick foam distributes your dog’s weight evenly and provides firm support.

 In Partnership with realtor.com logo